anugula-tarun/CVRP/README.md

-# Vehicle Routing Problem
+# Capicited Vehicle Routing Problem variant

+In this problem formulation, the demand of certain customers may exceed the capacity of a single vehicle.
-This repository contains a solver for the Vehicle Routing Problem (VRP) implemented using three different approaches.
+We solved using three different approaches.

 ## Approach 1: PuLP with CBC Solver